| |

 Image via Poole Hospital.

-The Danish Octo Crochet Project
+About The Danish Octo Project: Crochet For A Cause

 The organization has also exceeded all expectations, became a worldwide project, and now runs in over 40 countries.